Hard Fork Accounting: Recognising Coins You Didn't Ask For (2026)

 Hard Fork Accounting: Recognising Coins You Didn't Ask For

-• A hard fork splits a chain; holders may receive a new asset without payment → questions of recognition / timing / value / basis / income.
+• A hard fork splits a chain, and holders may receive a new asset without payment — raising questions of recognition, timing, value, basis, and income.

-• Where recognised, generally on obtaining control of the new coin (often wallet/exchange-support-dependent, not the fork block), at value then.
+• Where the coin is recognised, it is generally recognised on obtaining control (often dependent on wallet or exchange support, not the fork block itself), measured at value then.

-• Cost basis is genuinely unsettled and framework-dependent — no single universal rule asserted here.
+• The cost basis is genuinely unsettled and framework-dependent — this article asserts no single universal rule.

-• Income effect (separate from recognising the asset) is not a settled single answer; tax is a distinct jurisdiction-specific question.
+• Any income effect, separate from recognising the asset, is not a settled single answer, and tax is a distinct jurisdiction-specific question.

 What a fork is, in accounting terms